cvisionlabops/keepassxml2chef/README.md

 For example title of record `srvadm@ldapserver.example.com` in group `ldap_users_of_our_domain` is not a data bag item name!

-Script uses *USERNAME* field in a record `srvadm@ldapserver.example.com` as a data bag item:
+Script uses *USERNAME* field in a record `srvadm@ldapserver.example.com` as a data bag item.
+This field is required and must be unique in databag's list!

 `srvadm`